Current status: Closed

 We have identified key opportunities to update our CWD Control Program to improve disease risk management in farmed cervids and better meet the needs of partners and stakeholders.
 The current program, launched in 2019, was designed to control CWD through prevention and early detection in farmed cervid herds.
 However, since its implementation, CWD has continued to spread into new areas of Canada, underscoring the need for updated approaches and stronger collaboration.

-We are seeking comments from all groups or individuals that are interested in cervids, including:
+We were seeking comments from all groups or individuals that are interested in cervids, including:

 Key themes for input